c376W/esp32/docs/en/api-guides/build-system.rst

 - A driver for the humidity sensor
 - Main code tying it all together

 ESP-IDF makes these components explicit and configurable.
-To do that, when a project is compiled, the build environment will look up all the components in the ESP-IDF directories, the project directories and (optionally) in additional custom component directories.
-It then allows the user to configure the ESP-IDF project using a a text-based menu system to customize each component.
+When a project is compiled, the build environment will look up all the components in the ESP-IDF directories, the project directories and (optionally) additional custom component directories.
+It allows users to configure the ESP-IDF project using a a text-based menu system to customize each component.
 After the components in the project are configured, the build process will compile the project.

 Concepts